lzwjava/blog-source/original/2025-02-12-earning-money-en.md

 - Made a short trade with Trump coins and earned 600 USD dollars.

-- Helped friends with software-related tasks and received red envelopes as compensation.
+- Provided software-related assistance to friends and received red envelopes as payment.